-The population of interest are individuals with violent or potentially injurious parasomnia.
+The population of interest is individuals with violent or potentially injurious parasomnia.

 The test being considered is PSG.
 PSG records multiple physiologic parameters relevant to sleep.
 Video recording may also be performed during PSG to assess parasomnias such as RBD.
-Patients with violent or potentially injurious parasomnia are managed by psychiatrists, neurologists, sleep disorder specialists, and primary care providers in an outpatient clinical setting.